MicrosoftDocs/globalization/globalization/input/font-support.md

 ## Windows 10

-The list of fonts included with Windows 10 is available in the [Windows 10 font list](/typography/font-list/windows-10-font-list).
+The list of fonts included with Windows 10 is available in the [Windows 10 font list](/typography/fonts/windows-10-font-list).

 Windows 10 converges the Windows platform for use across multiple device categories.
-The description above of previous releases applies to Windows Client (desktop) and Server editions.
 This section on Windows 10 covers all Windows 10 editions, including Desktop, Server and Mobile.

 All Windows 10 editions support the same set of scripts.
 In addition to the scripts supported in earlier Windows releases, Windows 10 adds support for several additional, historic scripts.
-These are supported using the new Segoe UI Historic font.
+These scripts are supported using the new Segoe UI Historic font.

 The following table lists scripts newly supported in Windows 10, and associated fonts: